Skip Navigation and Go To Content

 Section 1: Composition of Membership

-Each UTHealth school, except the Graduate School of Biomedical Sciences, shall have a minimum of four representatives, excluding the members on the IFC Executive Committee, serving on the IFC.
-Of these four, at least two shall be elected at-large and at least one, but no more than two, shall be elected officers or designees of each school's faculty-elected governance organization.
-Schools with more than 200 FTE faculty shall elect one additional at-large representative for each 200 FTE faculty beyond 200.
-The Graduate School of Biomedical Sciences shall have two representatives elected by the Graduate Student Education Committee of UTHealth from among its membership.
+Each UTHealth Houston school, except the Graduate School of Biomedical Sciences, shall have a minimum of four representatives.
+These representative counts exclude the members on the IFC Executive Committee.
+Of these four, at least two shall be selected at-large and at least one, but no more than two, shall be elected officers or designees of each school's faculty-elected governance organization.
+Schools with more than 200 FTE faculty shall select one additional at-large representative for each 200 FTE faculty beyond 200.
+The Graduate School of Biomedical Sciences shall have two representatives selected by the Graduate Student Education Committee of UTHealth Houston from among its membership.

 Section 1.a: Transition of School Representation Numbers as a Result of Bylaw Change